uhub/awesome-actionscript-sorted/README.md

 * [dreamsocket/actionscript-analytics-framework](https://github.com/dreamsocket/actionscript-analytics-framework) - a framework for dynamically setting up and implementing tracking in actionscript
 * [domchen/SwfEncryptor](https://github.com/domchen/SwfEncryptor) - A tool for uglifying actionscript.
 * [digi3colin/ASCanvas](https://github.com/digi3colin/ASCanvas) - ASCanvas is an implementation of the HTML 5 Canvas element for the Flash environment, written in ActionScript
+* [devboy/fTask](https://github.com/devboy/fTask) - fTask is a task-system for ActionScript inspired by rake.
+It can be used as a library and standalone built-tool.
 * [cyrta/JsFlashC](https://github.com/cyrta/JsFlashC) - Javascript <-> Flash (ActionScript) <-> Alchemy (C/C++) communication
 * [cstrahan/Showdown.as](https://github.com/cstrahan/Showdown.as) - Showdown.as -- An ActionScript port of showdown.js
 * [CrazyFlasher/crazyfm](https://github.com/CrazyFlasher/crazyfm) - ActionScript 3 Framework